Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion: Experimental Results

 \subsection{Main Results}

-We report the classification accuracy on 4 brain network datasets over 10-fold cross-validation in Table \ref{tab:main_results}.
+The classification accuracy on 4 brain network datasets over 5 runs is reported in Table \ref{tab:main_results}.
 For certain diseases, the effectiveness/informativeness of different atlases is different.
-On Matai, all the 7 baselines attain better performance with AAL116 than with Schaefer100.
-On ADNI, 6 out of 7 baselines also perform better with AAL116.
-In contrast on ABIDE, 5 out of 7 baselines achieve better results with Schaefer100 than with AAL116.
+On Matai, 6 out of 7 baselines attain better performance with AAL116 than with Schaefer100.
+On ADNI, 4 out of 7 baselines also perform better with AAL116.
+In contrast on ABIDE, 6 out of 7 baselines achieve better results with Schaefer100 than with AAL116.
 It demonstrates the importance of using multi-atlas for brain network analysis instead of relying on one specific atlas.
-Moreover, it is evident that the multi-atlas baselines with a simple late fusion mechanism (MGRL and MGT) outperform their respective single-atlas models (GCN and Transformer).
+Moreover, it is evident that the multi-atlas baselines with a simple late fusion mechanism (MGRL and MGT) outperform their respective single-atlas models (GCN and Transformer) in the most cases.
 This highlights the effectiveness of multi-atlas approaches in enhancing the performance of base models.
-However, conventional ML models (MultiLR and MultiSVM) fail to outperform their single-atlas versions in some cases, possibly due to their inability to effectively utilize multi-atlas features with simple concatenate fusion.
+However, conventional ML models (MultiLR and MultiSVM) fail to outperform their single-atlas versions in more cases, possibly due to their inability to effectively utilize multi-atlas features with simple concatenate fusion.

-We can also observe that our proposed AIDFusion consistently outperforms not only all single-atlas methods but also state-of-the-art multi-atlas methods across all datasets.
-Specifically, AIDFusion achieves improvements over all multi-atlas methods on these four datasets by up to 9.76\% ((75.00\% - 68.33\%) / 68.33\% = 9.76\% on Mātai).
-Our model gains larger performance improvement on small datasets (PPMI and Mātai) than on large datasets (ABIDE and ADNI), which meets the intuition that information utilization tends to be more critical in applications with smaller sample sizes.
-Moreover, the results demonstrate that AIDFusion tends to have lower standard deviations compared to other multi-atlas models, indicating the robustness of AIDFusion.
-This robustness is particularly desirable in medical applications where consistency and reliability are crucial.
-Apart from accuracy, we also report other evaluation metrics on the ABIDE dataset in Appendix \ref{app:other_metrics}.
-The results also reveal the superiority of AIDFusion.
-Besides Schaefer100 and AAL116, we also conduct experiments with 3 atlases on ADNI by using HO48~\citep{makris2006decreased}, which is discussed in Appendix \ref{app:more_atlas}.
-AIDFusion is a clear winner under all multi-atlas settings.
-The influence when using atlases with various resolutions is also discussed in Appendix \ref{app:more_atlas}.
+We can also observe that our proposed AIDFusion consistently outperforms not only all single-atlas methods but also the state-of-the-art multi-atlas methods across all these datasets.
+Specifically, AIDFusion achieves improvements over all multi-atlas methods on these four datasets by up to 6.77\% ((73.67\% - 69.00\%) / 69.00\% = 6.77\% on Mātai).
+Our model gains more improvement on small datasets (PPMI and Mātai) than on large datasets (ABIDE and ADNI), which meets the intuition that information utilization tends to be more critical in applications with smaller sample sizes.